National Sheriffs' Association: Purpose

 The NSA provides resources, technical assistance, opportunities for professional development, information, congressional advocacy, to criminal justice practitioners.
 Its annual conferences provide networking opportunities, discussion, review and formation of the Association's national policy positions on critical criminal justice and homeland security issues, and training and seminars for the Nation's sheriffs and sheriff deputies.
 The NSA represents over 3,000 elected sheriffs nationwide and has a membership of over 22,000.
 Its headquarters is in Alexandria, Virginia.

 History

 The Articles of Incorporation for NSA were filed on September 26, 1940, with the Ohio Secretary of State.
 The first president was Sheriff Walter P. O'Neil.

 The National Sheriffs' Association badge has heraldic significance.
 According to their website, the shield denotes defense, protection, and faith.
 The fasces denotes authority.
 The olive wreath denotes peace.
 The circle surrounding the emblem denotes eternity.
 The five points of the star denote friendship, guidance, honesty, integrity, and merit.

+In April 2024, the National Sheriffs' Association protested against the sale of Vista Outdoor to Czechoslovak Group.